-DISCIPLINE COURSES: Biology, Chemistry, Physics, and Physical Science.
-Students may not take two courses from the same area, and a Biology course must have an associated lab.

-Science 4 Science 3 or 4

-Mathematics (3 semester hours) - One course in mathematics

-MATH 118 Finite Math or Math 125 College Algebra MATH 127 Introduction Math

-Technology (3 semester hours) - One course in technology

-Discipline Courses: Business Information Systems or Computer Science

-COSC 110 Computer Literacy and Applications

-Free General Education Electives (9 semester hours) - Departmental advisement, chosen from any category within the General Education Course List.
-One of the general electives must be

-ECON 211 Macroeconomics

-Co urses num bered "10 0" or less in Comm uni cation Skills and in Mathematics are developmental courses and as such are not included in the 120 credit hour graduation requirement, and thus constitute additional semester hours beyond 120 hour requirement.
+URSES: Biology, Chemistry, Physics, and Physical Science.
+Studer he same area, and a Biology course must have an associated lab Science 4 Science 3 or 4 Mathematics ( (3 semester hours) - One course in mathematics MATH 118 Finite Math or Math 125 College Algebra MATH 127 Introduction Math 3 ••• semester hours) - One course in technology rses: Business Information Systems or Computer Science COSC 110 Computer Literacy and Applications 3 ducation Electives (9 semester hours) - Departmental adviseme · · · • • n the General Education Course List.
+One of the general elective es must be ECON 211 Macroeconomics courses and as bered "100" or less in Comm uni cation Skills and in Mathem s such are not included in the 120 credit hour graduation require mester hours beyond 120 hour requirement.